timtroendle/coming-clean-workshop-series/README.md

 Next sessions:

-* 11 December 2018 -- Share your experience: Working away from your desk / remote office (what works, what doesn't)
+* 11 December 2018 -- Working away from your desk / remote office --- what works, what doesn't (Léon and everyone; this time already at 16:30)

 Previous sessions: